-Cody has led two total solar eclipse tours since the dawning of her career with TravelQuest in 2014.
-The 2016 eclipse over Sulawesi took her to Indonesia for her first acquaintance with the moon’s shadow, and more recently, she experienced totality in Jackson, WY, while functioning as a Trip Leader for the Yellowstone and Tetons Family Adventure.
+Cody has led three total solar eclipse tours since the dawning of her career with TravelQuest in 2014.
+The 2016 eclipse over Sulawesi took her to Indonesia for her first acquaintance with the moon’s shadow.
+Then, in 2017, she experienced her second eclipse in Jackson, WY, while functioning as a Trip Leader for the Yellowstone and Tetons Family Adventure.
 You may have seen her most recently for the 2019 eclipse, where TQ witnessed an unobstructed sky and picture-perfect totality in Vicuña, Chile.

 The behind-the-scenes phases of tour development and document writing provide a gratifying combination of continually expanding knowledge, and the recognition that there are always new and exciting adventures on the horizon.
 Cody eagerly awaits the next unique travel experience, while maintaining the TravelQuest standard of excellence in between celestial happenings.

 After acquiring a BSc in Physics and Astronomy from the University of British Columbia, Jay became a weather forecaster with Environment Canada, the Canadian government’s official forecast agency.
 He compiled a study of weather prospects for the 1979 total solar eclipse and has been producing studies of the climatology along eclipse tracks ever since.
 In 1990, he joined with Fred Espenak to create, under NASA auspices, official compilations of upcoming eclipses.